mekise/git-primer/README.md

 git push
 ```

-## Push a new branch on the remote (-u is the same as --set-upstream in git)
+Push a new branch on the remote
 ```
-git push -u origin feature1
+git push -u origin feature1 (or --set-upstream)
 ```

 ## The life-saver .gitignore